sigmaai/self-driving-golf-cart/ros/README.md

-# Important ROS Information
+# ROS Information
 Below you will find information about all the ROS packages, nodes, topics used in this project.

 ## Packages & Nodes
 Here is a list of packages.
 Underneath each package are nodes in that package.

 ------------------------------